threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 ## Address your symptoms at the root

 Most emotional, psychological, and physical disorders are caused by subconscious tension in the body.
-These subconscious

-During a session, we can work together to release these tensions at the root - the nervous system.
+During a session, we can work together to release these tensions at their root, by freeing the nervous system.
 This involves a combination of touch, breathing and conversation.

 On this page: